 Certificate updates may be requested via RevenueSA Online (whether ordered individually or as part of a Property Interest Report) or direct from RevenueSA.
-Where the Certificate is still current, there is no charge for this service.
+Where the Certificate is still current, and the update request is made before the 'on or before' date specified on the Certificate, there is no charge for this service.